We are a tight knit group and every member of the team is reliant on the others. If you work here we expect you to…

-When it comes to speaking about politics to team members and clients, it's best to ensure that your language is sensitive to the possibility that there are others who may not share the same opinion as you.
-You are free to say what you like about politics, but you must communicate your views in a way that does not degrade or ostracize others who may hold a different opinion.
+Unlike some other companies we do talk about politics at work.
+Different points of view should be respected.
+When discussing something political please make sure your language is sensitive to the possibility that there are others who may not share the same opinion as you.
+You are free to say what you like, but you must communicate your views in a way that does not degrade or ostracize others who may hold a different opinion.

 We also have a zero-tolerance policy for sexual abuse or harassment.
 Cantilever policy is stricter than the law.
 Any kind of unsolicited sexual comment or advancement between you and a team member/client/partner will result in immediate termination.

 In the case of both hate speech and sexual harassment, any reports a manager receives must be immediately sent to the

 If you have a report regarding the

 There is no statute of limitations on reporting.
 All reports are valid and important at any time and with any degree of detail.